What Is Waste Management?

-Waste management is also called waste industry.
+Waste management is also called the waste industry.
 It includes all activities and tasks related to the prevention, monitoring, treatment, handling, reuse and recycling of solid waste.

 At the same time, waste management is a recognized branch of industry.
 As a sub-area of materials management, it is responsible for the economical and safe disposal of residues from production, waste energy and assets that are no longer usable or are no longer available (waste).